You already know you need term life insurance. And you may have even figured out how much you need as well. That’s all you have to decide, right?

 Not so fast.

-The type of life insurance and the coverage amount are certainly two very important choices to make.
+The type of life insurance and the coverage amount are certainly two crucial choices to make.
 Congrats for making them, by the way.

 But you’re not done.
 In fact, arguably the most important choice to make remains.
 And that is the policy’s term length.